 Debt.com offers identity theft protection with three different plans to choose from.
 Its cost starts from $18.98 per month.
 Also, LifeLock offers identity protection and dark web scanning with a starting cost of $9.99.
 Credit Karma Identity Monitoring is another company that offers dark web scanning for emails just like Experian.
 Its initial cost is absolutely free.

 What Can I Do If My Personal Data Is Detected In The Dark Web Monitoring Software?

-If you happen to take the help of a dark web scanner and get to know that your sensitive data is available on the anonymous dark web, then here is what you must do at the earliest and minimize the damage caused:
+If you happen to take the help of a dark web scanner or a dark web monitoring tool and get to know that your sensitive data is available on the anonymous dark web, then here is what you must do at the earliest and minimize the damage caused: